 The latest so-called "thread" comes from an Instagram user called Carlos David, or @yadigcarlos.
 He has posted two before-and-after photos that show his dramatic acne transformation.
 He has also shared the products he attributes his newly cleared skin to, including an $8 drugstore moisturizer.
 Thanks to him, it's currently going viral.

 As you can see, the photo is dramatic and clearly transformative.
 What started out as inflamed and blemished skin is now calmer and clearer.
-He has about 5500 followers, though these posts have received more than 23,000 likes (and counting).
+He has about 7,000 followers, though these posts have received nearly 24,000 likes.

 He captioned this photo, "The second picture isn't even my skin at it's best, but I wanted to show one of my most genuine pictures.
 I hope this shows people who are struggling with acne/acne scars to realize that it does get better.
 Not only physically, but emotionally too."
 He then went on to share all of the products he currently uses to treat existing acne and keep future acne at bay.

 Instagram users were quick to catch on to his post.
 Many have taken to the comments sections to ask questions, share their recommendations, and discuss acne and skincare.
-Like we said, over 20,000 people have liked the posts, and the numbers are growing.
+Like we said, nearly 24,000 people have liked the posts since he uploaded it.
 Head over to his account to see his full routine and to stay updated on his skincare journey.